 Maximum baggage size is dictated by the ATA or Global Air Transport Association and the Federal Aviation Administration.
+So, what is the average weight of a packed suitcase?
 The airline selects the weight allowance, though.
 Allowances differ depending on route and class and whether a trip is international or domestic.
 To avoid a disgusting – and potentially costly – surprise at the airport, you must always check with the carrier beforehand leaving home.

 Most airlines will permit you to check one bag plus one carry-on hand baggage.
 There is typically a weight limitation of 50 pounds for each checked bag plus a size limit.
 The most common largest size bag allowable is 62 inches (linear).
 A common size of bag for checking is 27x21x14 inches.

 Checked Baggage Size and Weight Limits

 The weight of your checking bag is significant.
 On domestic airplanes, the regular weight restriction for check-in baggage is 50 pounds for each bag.
 Budget carriers shrink this allowance to 40 pounds, while some international airlines provide you with the weight with a 70-pound allowance for each checked bag.

 Most domestic airlines have checked luggage size restrictions are 62 linear inches.
 International carriers diverge slightly; however, the 62-inch law is the utmost common standard global.
 Bags bigger than 62 linear inches could still fly, but they might be subject to extra fees.
 Typically with big bags, weight while packed is the larger issue.

 Checked luggage charges cost travelers above $5 billion last year.
 Maximum US-based airlines charge for check-in luggage, except Southwest Airlines permits up to two free check-in luggage for each passenger.
 Baggage charges regular around $30 for each baggage for each segment, dependent on the carrier.
 Irrespective of whether you fly nonstop otherwise have a connection, you will be charged per direction.